flaneurette/UX.js/README.md

 An example of how methods in Magic.js works (under development)
 #### magic-cleartype.html
 An example of how Clear Type in Magic.js works (under development)
-#### magic-if.html
-An example to see how the IF statements in Magic.js works
-#### magic-loop.html
-An example of how the loop function in Magic.js works
 #### magic-forms.html
 An example showing a form, dynamically generated with Magic.js
 #### magic-http.html